KankshitAdhaulia/Education-Cloud-Payment-Portal/README.md

 3. **Update site metadata:**
     - In the repository, go to `sites -> Education_Payment_Portal.site-meta.xml`.
     - Change the `<siteAdmin>` and `<siteGuestRecordDefaultOwner>` to any Admin User of your new org.
-    - Set Default External Access of Learning Access to Public Read.

 4. **Authorize your org:**
     ```sh